kleeant/electricity_spot_api/README.md

 commits follow conventional commit form and are checked for proper format. how to commit https://www.conventionalcommits.org/en/v1.0.0/

+## seeds
+you need to either start the api once or create the database with the same name as in your .env.
+After that run
+- npm run db:seed

 ## how to update prices
 - npm run run:update:prices